-The only positions that are to be requested in maintenance decision units are for those agencies that have pre-approved caseloads or documented federal mandates.
-Agencies desiring to begin new positions with an earlier effective date must submit justification indicating the ability to recruit, fund and begin employment before that date.
-(See Section 2: Outline of Workflow, New Positions)
+The only positions requested in maintenance decision units are for those agencies that have pre-approved caseloads or documented federal mandates.
+Agencies desiring to begin new positions with an effective date before October 1st must submit justification indicating the ability to recruit, fund and begin employment before that date.
+Refer to New Position section within this manual.